 How do I get NFL Game Pass?

 You can subscribe to the Game Pass service by visiting the official website.
-Once on the official website, select the payment option you prefer and subscribe.
+Once on the official website, select the payment option you prefer and supply the requested information.

 Is NFL Game Pass worth it?